Peckness of Edge Posets

-\begin{eg} While $\mathcal{E}(P)$ is commonly Peck when $P$ is Peck, $\mathcal E(P)$ need not be Peck in general.
+\begin{eg} While $\mathcal{E}(P)$ is often Peck for known Peck posets $P$, $\mathcal E(P)$ need not be Peck in general.
 Furthermore, adding the condition that $P$ be self-dual does not change this fact.
-In Figure \ref{fig:dual_not_unimodal} we give an example of a poset $P$ such that $P$ is unitary Peck and self-dual, but $\mathcal{E}(P)$ is not rank-unimodal, hence not Peck. \end{eg}
+In Figure \ref{fig:dual_not_unimodal} we give an example of a poset $P$ such that $P$ is unitary Peck and self-dual, but $\mathcal{E}(P)$ is not rank-unimodal and hence not Peck. \end{eg}